mhbeals/TEI-Close-Reading/readme.md

 At the start of your transcription, and at the start every new paragraph (or heading), place a \<p\>.
 This explains to the computer that a new paragraph has begun.
 At the end every paragraph (or heading), place a \</p\>.

-Re-read your page and highlight / colour the following things:
+Re-read your page and look for the following things:

 + Any persons mentioned (including any he/she if they refer to a specific person)
 + Any places mentioned
 + Any claims, assertions or arguments made

-Now that you have highlighted these, you are going to put proper code around them.
+Now that you have noted these, you are going to put proper code around them.

 **For persons**, *surround* your original text with these